rachel-labri-tipton/zoku-calendar-app-backend/README.md

 # Zoku Calendar App

-A full-stack time tracking and calendar management application built with Next.js, Express, and PostgreSQL.
+Zoku is a full-stack time tracking and calendar management application built with Next.js, Express, and PostgreSQL.
+It's MVP version is deployed on Railway (backend) and Netlify (frontend).

 ## Features